 But what happens if you reverse those questions and ask them of yourself?

 How much 🔥 #content do I see online but never like or share?

-When's the last time I left a comment on a post?
+When is the last time I left a comment on someone else’s post?

 Etc and other things as well?